revbayes/revbayes.github.io/tutorials/fbd/fbd_specimen.md

 {% ref fig_module_gm %}.
 The relaxed clock model we described for the molecular data in [Lineage-Specific Rates of Sequence Evolution](#subsub:Intro-GTR-UExp) it allows the substitution rate to vary through time and among lineages.
-For the morphological data, we will instead use a “strict clock” model
+For the morphological data, we will instead use a "strict clock" model
 {% cite Zuckerkandl1962 %}, in which the rate of discrete character change is assumed to be constant throughout the tree.
 The strict clock is the simplest morphological branch rate model we can construct (graphical